jro31/jethro-codes/_articles/my-story.md

 So I hopped over the border to Savannakhet in Laos.
 Unbeknownst to me, it was the Lao/Thai new year, which meant that everyone, everywhere, was throwing water at each other.
 Which was a lot of fun, once I'd found somewhere to stay and had stashed my belongings.
 Before that... not so much.

-The real downside though, was that I had this interview on the first day after the new year, and getting over the border again, back into Thailand, it turned-out all the buses to Bangkok were sold out.
+The real downside though, was that I had this interview on the first day after the new year, and going over the border again, back into Thailand, it turned-out all the buses to Bangkok were sold out.

-Ah great.
+Great.

 I was able to make it to a train station about 100km south of where I'd crossed the border, knowing full well that 3rd class train tickets are unlimited.